Caligulaaaa/jellyfin-plugin-listenbrainz/doc/how-it-works.md

 The process for sending a listen begins pretty much the same as for `now playing` listen.
 There are 2 important differences though.
-The first one is that there is an additional requirement - the playback time of a track must be either at least 4 minutes or a half of its runtime.
+The first one is that there is an additional requirement - the playback time of a track must be either at least 4 minutes or a half of its runtime, **unless the "Allow no minimum play duration" option is enabled** (see [configuration](configuration.md#allow-no-minimum-play-duration) for details), which bypasses this check entirely.
 The second one is related to the event triggering this process.
 Depending on the configuration, the plugin will either react on a `PlaybackStopped` or `UserDataSaved` event emitted by the server.
 The first one is emitted when the server is informed about a playback stop.
 The second one is emitted when any kind of user data for that particular track is being saved.
 The plugin specifically watches for events with a reason for `PlaybackFinished`.
-These two modes are documented in more detail [here](configuration.md#use-alternative-event for-recognizing-listens).
+These two modes are documented in more detail [here](configuration.md#use-alternative-event-for-recognizing-listens).
 After checking all other conditions, the plugin will send a listen for the specified track.
 In case of a failure, the listen is automatically saved into a listen cache to retry later.

 ## Listen cache